25 Ways You're Damaging Your Health and Don't Even Know It

 Just because a product is called "organic" doesn't mean it is good for you.
 "Many packaged products are highly processed, and may contain many unhealthy ingredients," points out Talia Segal Fidler, MS, HHC, AADP, nutritionist at The Lodge at Woodloch.
 For example, they may contain a high sugar content.
 "Even though it is organic, it is still sugar and still a processed product."

-The Remedy Rx: Remember that processed food is processed food and sugar is sugar—even if it has an organic label on it.
+The Rx: Remember that processed food is processed food and sugar is sugar—even if it has an organic label on it.

 Drinking Fruit Juice